nicoptere/raymarching-for-THREE/README.md

 [noise bulb demo](https://rawgit.com/nicoptere/raymarching-for-THREE/master/noise_bulb.html)<br>

-the 2 most important values for the raymarching are the maximum distance and the precision (the minimum step distance under which the raymarching loops bails out).
+the 2 most important values for the raymarching are the maximum distance and the precision (the minimum step distance under which the raymarching loops bails out). by default, [they are being updated in the raymarcher update()](https://github.com/nicoptere/raymarching-for-THREE/blob/master/raymarcher.js#L145-L146) method (which is called by the rm.render() by default):

+the default value for raymarchMaximumDistance is twice the length of the camera's position ; in gives enough depth to render most of the things

+        this.camera.position.length() * 2;

+the default raymarchPrecision is 0.01 which is fairly high (= coarse):

+        this.material.uniforms.raymarchPrecision.value = .01;

+if you need more accurate renders, increase the raymarchMaximumDistance and lower the raymarchPrecision.

+also, the raymarching steps count is set directly in the shader like [here](https://github.com/nicoptere/raymarching-for-THREE/blob/master/glsl/fragment.glsl#L130) increasing it will give much more precise results at the cost of more intensive computations.

 for the sake of exhibiting the beauty of Raymarching, the above shape is produced by [this distance estimator](https://github.com/nicoptere/raymarching-for-THREE/blob/master/glsl/noise_bulb.glsl#L171-L186):